See first: Juju | Log, Juju | How to manage logs > Manage the logging configuration

 self._stored.things.append(current)

 When passing messages to the logger, do not build the strings yourself.
 Allow the logger to do this for you as required by the specified log level.
-An example is shown below:
+That is:

 # Do this!